Miss BumBum Suzy Cortez Is Peachy-Perfect In A Hot Pink Bikini

 Gracias Renaissance Cancún Resort & Marina!
 Está tudo perfeito. ☆☆☆☆☆ #RenaissanceCancun #MarriottBonvoy #MarriottBonvoyMoments #LocalFlavor #Authentic #Different #Discover #Experiences #Original #Unique #Find #Explore #Lifestyle #Surprising #Vibrant #Intriguing #Charm #Compelling

-As to Suzy’s presence on Instagram, it’s definitely a regular one.
+As to Suzy’s presence on Instagram, fans are updated regularly.
 While other models such as Lyna Perez might wait a few days between their updates, Suzy seems keen to keep her followers on their toes.
 The star posts permanent posts to her account, although she does take to her stories, too.

-Recent posts from Suzy have included street settings – it isn’t all poolside lounging for this star.
-The model has also been showcasing her initial start in the industry via some throwbacks to 2015.
+Recent posts from Suzy have included street settings as well; it isn’t all poolside lounging for this star.
+The model has also been showcasing her initial start in the industry via some throwback posts from 2015.

 Fans wishing to catch Suzy’s next update going live should follow her Instagram.